-- The Committee will ensure that the facility is kept secure at all times. - Advising Council of any potential insurance risk that may arise in regard to buildings and users. - Ensuring sufficient and equitable access of the facility by the community. - Ensure that all users of the facility execute the hirer agreement and indemnity prior to any use of the facility. - Control includes: - Holding regular meetings with a copy of recorded minutes submitted to Council within 14 days of each meeting, for endorsement. - Submitting an annual report of activities to Council by the third (3rd) week in August each year. - Recommending hire fee structures and charges for determination by Council. - Administering and overseeing the use of the facility by other groups. - Clearly defining the role of officer bearers and committee members. - Submitting an estimate of income and expenditure for the period, that is, estimated revenue from fees and charges and suggested program of works or events for each financial year. - Submitting a current list of all contents of Council buildings/facilities directly in the control of the Committee (not user groups) for inclusion in Council's Insurance Policy, by 31 January each year. - Maintaining a Post Office Box and email account to which all correspondence will be forwarded; or advising Council of a street address for the forwarding of all correspondence. - Submitting a current list of all Committee members including the address and phone number to Council immediately following any change to Committee membership details. - Submitting the names of office bearers to Council following the first meeting for the term and after the Annual General Meeting. - Operation includes: - Ensuring that all written material provided to potential hirers or used to promote the facility or program acknowledges the Council, including display of the Council's logo. - Ensuring that the standard hire forms including Terms and Conditions are used. - Being aware of, and involved in, appropriate community activities, which are compatible with the goals of the facility. - Developing and updating long term plans. - Recommending policies and procedures, which contribute, to the effective management of the facility. - Being accountable to the community and the Council for the Committees actions and initiatives in respect of the facility.
+- Holding regular meetings with a copy of recorded minutes submitted to Council within 14 days of each meeting, for endorsement. - Submitting an annual report of activities to Council by the third (3rd) week in August each year. - o Recommending hire fee structures and charges for determination by Council. - o Administering and overseeing the use of the facility by other groups. - o Clearly defining the role of officer bearers and committee members. - Submitting an estimate of income and expenditure for the period, that is, estimated revenue from fees and charges and suggested program of works or events for each financial year. - Submitting a current list of all contents of Council buildings/facilities directly in the control of the Committee (not user groups) for inclusion in Council's Insurance Policy, by 31 January each year. - Maintaining an email account or nominated postal address to which all correspondence will be forwarded; or advising Council of a street address for the forwarding of all correspondence. - Submitting a current list of all Committee members including the address and phone number to Council immediately following any change to Committee membership details. - Submitting the names of office bearers to Council following the first meeting for the term and after the Annual General Meeting.